bgamari/ghc-wiki-import/dev-ops-group-charter.md

-The mission of the GHC DevOps Group is to
+The mission of the GHC DevOps Group is

 - to take leadership of the devops aspects of GHC,